spadmann/wercker-to-oci-devops/README.md

 cd oci-devops-node
 ```

-## Install and run the Express example
+## Install and run the Wercker to OCI migration example

-Open a terminal and test out the simple Express example - a web app that returns a "Welcome to Express" page
+Open a terminal and test out the simple Wercker to OCI migration example - a web app that returns a "Welcome to Wercker to OCI migration" page

 1. Install Node 12 and NPM: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 1. Build the app: `npm install`